 28 weeks, 42 hours

 Discover the general structure and function of higher plants through the study of typical morphology and physiology at the cell, tissue, organ, and plant levels.
-Topics include cell division (mitosis and meiosis); the structure of basic food chains and webs; organisms classified as plants and organisms historically grouped with plants; the human relevance of plants; and the evolutionary advances to seed plants.
+Topics include cell division (mitosis and meiosis), the structure of basic food chains and webs, organisms both classified as plants and historically grouped with plants, the relevance of plants to humans, and the evolutionary advances of seed plants.

 View our non-discrimnation clause.